 This argument is flawed for several reasons.
 First, there was ample evidence from which the trial court could draw the inference that Appellant's mother paid funds to Respondents without Appellant's direction.
 There was no written documentation or testimony from other witnesses that Appellant directed his mother to pay the funds to Respondents.
 Appellant's mother, not Appellant, sent a text message to M.T.S-V. inquiring about her new bank account (LF 40; Tr.
 136:10-137:17; Ex.14).
-M.T.S-V. also testified that Appellant has never shown an ongoing interest in providing financial support for the Minor Child, and that only Appellant's mother has ever shown interest in providing financial assistance for the Minor Child (Tr.
+M.T.S-V. also testified that Appellant has never shown an ongoing interest in providing financial support for the Minor Child, and that only Appellant's mother has ever shown interest in providing financial support for the Minor Child, and thet Minor Child (Tr.
 140:17-24).